DrChainsaw/AmpControl/README.md

 ### Prerequisites

 Maven, Git, Data set or models.
-Current configuration uses the CUDA 9.2 backend for the models and this requires CUDA 9.2 along with an NVIDIA GPU which supports CUDA 8.0.
+Current configuration uses the CUDA 11.4 backend for the models which requires a NVIDIA GPU which supports CUDA.
 See https://deeplearning4j.org/gpu

 ### Installing

 Clone the repo and fire it up in your IDE of choice.
 I had some issues getting CUDA to work in eclipse due to some m2e bug/feature but this resolved when using IntelliJ.
 After I got it to work with IntelliJ it worked in eclipse for me as well.

+Using `mvn compile assembly:single` will produce a jar file under `target` which runs `ampcontrol.admin.AmpControlMain`.

 ## Running the tests